cproctor/qualitative-coding/README.md

     $ qc list --expanded

 ### rename
-Goes through all the code files and replaces one code with another.
-Removes the old code from the codebook.
+Goes through all the code files and replaces one or more codes with another.
+Removes the old codes from the codebook.

-    $ qc rename funy funny
+    $ qc rename humorous funy funnny funny

 ### find
 Displays all occurences of the provided code(s).